 Sociology Research Institute

-Each year, the Department Sociology celebrates graduate and undergraduate student research and achievements at the Sociology Research Institute (SRI).
+Each year, the Department of Sociology celebrates graduate and undergraduate student research and achievements at the Sociology Research Institute (SRI).
 This academic festival provides an opportunity for our graduate and undergraduate students to present their research in a professional meeting format.
-We honor the achievements of students, faculty, and staff in research, teaching, and service, invite our alumni and friends to campus, and reflect on the accomplishment of a tremendous group of students, faculty, and staff.
-If you have any questions, please email email@example.com
+We honor the achievements of students, faculty, and staff in research, teaching, and service and invite our alumni and friends to campus to reflect on the accomplishments of a tremendous group of students, faculty, and staff.
+If you have any questions, please email email@example.com.